lauringlab/COVID19SequenceCompile/README.md

 These Nanopore or Illumina systems generate .fastq formatted files, containing the raw sequence data for each sample.
 There is a python script on the lab computer that converts these files to .fasta files, with a ">" symbol marking the beginning of each new sequence.
 After that symbol will be a string denoting the barcode value for the corresponding sample, and the sequence will proceed on a new line following that information.

-The .fasta files generated are called <b>plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta</b> and are placed in the corresponding plateMapName folder within [DropBox/MED-LauringLab/ProcessedGenomes/].
+~~The .fasta files generated are called <b>plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta</b> and are placed in the corresponding plateMapName folder within [DropBox/MED-LauringLab/ProcessedGenomes/].~~

+~~plateMapName.all.consensus.fasta = the sequence information for all samples in a given plate run.
+Some samples may not appear if there was essentially no matching genetic material in the sample.~~

+~~plateMapName.all.consensus.final.fasta = filtered version of plateMapName.all.consensus.fasta (deprecated 26 May 2021)~~

+As of August 19, 2021, the .fasta files that are generated are called <b>plateMapName.all.consensus.final.fasta & plateMapName.all.consensus.renamed.full.fasta</b>.
+These now have the ">" separators use the sample_id as the identifier, rather than the barcode identifier.

+These files are placed in the corresponding plateMapName folder within [DropBox/MED-LauringLab/ProcessedGenomes/].

-plateMapName.all.consensus.fasta = the sequence information for all samples in a given plate run.
+plateMapName.all.consensus.renamed.full.fasta = the sequence information for all samples in a given plate run.
 Some samples may not appear if there was essentially no matching genetic material in the sample.

-plateMapName.all.consensus.final.fasta = filtered version of plateMapName.all.consensus.fasta (deprecated 26 May 2021)
+plateMapName.all.consensus.final.fasta = filtered version of plateMapName.all.consensus.fasta (not used in any subsequent analyses)

 ---

-There is another python script that takes the generated .fasta file and replaces the barcode string with the matching sample ID string.
-Once this .fasta file has been created, it will be used in the Pangolin and NextClade systems [prep_fasta_NumberOne.py].
+~~There is another python script that takes the generated .fasta file and replaces the barcode string with the matching sample ID string.
+Once this .fasta file has been created, it will be used in the Pangolin and NextClade systems [prep_fasta_NumberOne.py].~~

-<b>Steps:</b>
+~~<b>Steps:</b>~~
+1. ~~Compile full data set using pipeline code.~~
+2. ~~Ensure there is a folder in [DropBox/MED-LauringLab/ProcessedGenomes] named the same as the originating PlateMap file~~
+3. ~~In that folder, there will be two files: plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta; only plateMapName.all.consensus.fasta is necessary.~~
+4. ~~Using the subset_compiled_for_fasta.R code, subset the newly generated full_compiled_data.csv file to only contain the relevant plate samples, copy it here [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] and rename it to plateMapName.meta.csv (This is because the barcode locations repeat on sample runs, so this is necessary to ensure proper barcode to sample_id matching)~~
+5. ~~Run prep_fasta_NumberOne.py~~

+~~This creates the following file:~~
+* ~~plateMapName.all.consensus.renamed.full.fasta~~

+~~That should be placed into [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName]~~

+<b>New Steps (now that prep_fasta_NumberOne.py no longer needs to be run):</b>

-1. Compile full data set using pipeline code.
+1. Compile full data set using pipeline code [full_run_code.R]
 2. Ensure there is a folder in [DropBox/MED-LauringLab/ProcessedGenomes] named the same as the originating PlateMap file
-3. In that folder, there will be two files: plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta; only plateMapName.all.consensus.fasta is necessary.
+3. In that folder, there will be two files: plateMapName.all.consensus.final.fasta & plateMapName.all.consensus.renamed.full.fasta; only plateMapName.all.consensus.renamed.full.fasta is necessary
-4. Using the subset_compiled_for_fasta.R code, subset the newly generated full_compiled_data.csv file to only contain the relevant plate samples, copy it here [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] and rename it to plateMapName.meta.csv (This is because the barcode locations repeat on sample runs, so this is necessary to ensure proper barcode to sample_id matching)
+4. Using the subset_compiled_for_fasta.R code, subset the newly generated full_compiled_data.csv file to only contain the relevant plate samples.
+Check for missing manifest entries [by ensuring that there are no missing coll_date entries in seq_list2].
+This code will write out a copy of that information to [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] as plateMapName.meta.csv.
-5. Run prep_fasta_NumberOne.py

-This creates the following file:
-* plateMapName.all.consensus.renamed.full.fasta

-That should be placed into [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName]

-_At this point, the [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] folder should contain plateMapName.all.consensus.fasta, plateMapName.all.consensus.final.fasta, plateMapName.all.consensus.renamed.full.fasta, and plateMapName.meta.csv._
+_At this point, the [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] folder should contain plateMapName.all.consensus.final.fasta, plateMapName.all.consensus.renamed.full.fasta, and plateMapName.meta.csv._

 ---